saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ---
 layout: post
-title: provision centos 7 guest on libvirt
+title: Clout-init to create centos 7 guests on KVM
 published: true
 ---

-I am making my lab at home based on KVM (I have a Fedora linux host) and I need a quick way to provision a Centos VM.
+I wanted a quick way to provision a Centos VM in my Lab at home (Fedora host).
 Until now I was using virt-manager (GUI) to create a VM, attach the Centos DVD, boot it and go through the installer.
-It is ok but it takes long.
-Luckily there is a faster way: download a cloud image, boot a VM based on it and very quickly we'll have our new guest centos VM.
+It is ok but it takes too long.
+Luckily there is a faster way: download a cloud image, boot a VM based on it and very quickly we have a new guest ready.
+Furthermore this can be automated because everything is done at the command line.

-I will document step by step how to create a Centos guest from a cloud image, all at the command line.
-The guest creation is very fast and easy to automate.
+I will document step by step how to create a Centos guest from a cloud image, all at the command line so that the guest creation is very fast and easy to automate.

-Some additional good documentation:
+Some additional documentation:
 * <https://cloudinit.readthedocs.io/en/latest/topics/examples.html>
 * [red-hat clout_init doc](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/installation_and_configuration_guide/setting_up_cloud_init)
 * <https://packetpushers.net/cloud-init-demystified> (not up-to-date but explains the concept well)